tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Administrator-Creating-and-Editing-Users.md

 Widgets use preferences to store data.
 Preferences include widget location on the screen, launching instructions, etc. A preference value can be created and saved any time a widget performs an action.
 Once that preference is saved to the database, it will appear on the preferences tab in the User Editor.
 The Preferences tab serves as a table of known preferences.
 From the tab, administrators can view, create, edit and delete preferences.
 However, from the Preferences tab, the administrator cannot configure a widget to use a preference.
 For a widget to respond to preferences, the widget must be configured via the Preference API.

 If a widget is configured to use preferences, they can be used to define screen location, widget interaction, etc. For example, the guid_to_launch preference is a useful eventing tool.
 Administrators can use it to make a tracking widget launch a map widget.
-For example, in Figure 10: Preferences Tab, the guid_to_launch preference causes the User Manager to launch a copy of the Widget Editor.
+For example, in the Preferences Tab figure, the guid_to_launch preference causes the User Manager to launch a copy of the Widget Editor.

 The Preferences tab includes the following fields: